-The closing time and date for receipt of applications is 5:00 pm CST on Thursday, February 1, 2024.
-Applicants must send a completed application via email to Kristine Luebbe at kristine.luebbe@nebraska.gov.
-Confirmation of receipt of the application will be emailed to each applicant district or ESU.
+The closing time and date for applications is Tuesday, February 4, 2025.
+Applicants must complete the application via GMS.
 Grant applications received by any other means may not be considered for funding.

 - a) The total amount of grant funding is dependent upon certification of state aid which normally does not occur until near the end of the legislative session.
-The timeline listed below should be considered tentative. - b) It is anticipated that successful applicants will be notified of the results of the review by late April or early May 2024, subject to approval by the State Board of Education.
-Those applications meeting all requirements and recommended for approval by the review committee will be presented to the State Board of Education for approval at the May 2024 meeting.
-If the certification of state aid is delayed, State Board of Education approval will be at the June 2024 meeting.
-Applicants whose proposals are not recommended for funding will receive written notification with comments. - c) Grant awards will be made following approval by the State Board of Education. - d) Funds for approved projects will be available as of July 1, 2024 or when approved by the State Board of Education, whichever is later.
-All expenditures must be allocated prior to June 30, 2025.
+The timeline listed below should be considered tentative. - b) It is anticipated that successful applicants will be notified of the results of the review by May 2025, subject to approval by the State Board of Education.
+Those applications meeting all requirements and recommended for approval by the review committee will be presented to the State Board of Education for approval at the May 2025 meeting.
+If the certification of state aid is delayed, State Board of Education approval will be at the June 2025 meeting.
+Applicants whose proposals are not recommended for funding will receive written notification with comments. - c) Grant awards will be made following approval by the State Board of Education. - d) Funds for approved projects will be available as of July 1, 2025 or when approved by the State Board of Education, whichever is later.
+All expenditures must be allocated prior to June 30, 2026.